Arrow BOOK

 • Gradual return to normal activities

-• Monitoring response and keeping a symptom diary
+• Monitoring symptoms and keeping a symptom diary

 Benefits

-• Helps confirm whether the sacroiliac joint is the pain source
+• Helps confirm whether the sacroiliac joint is the source of pain

 • Radiofrequency ablation may provide longer lasting relief